Cartography: Middle Ages and Renaissance

 In 1569, mapmaker Gerardus Mercator first published a map based on his Mercator projection, which uses equally-spaced parallel vertical lines of longitude and parallel latitude lines spaced farther apart as they get farther away from the equator.
 By this construction, courses of constant bearing are conveniently represented as straight lines for navigation.
 The same property limits its value as a general-purpose world map because regions are shown as increasingly larger than they actually are the further from the equator they are.
 Mercator is also credited as the first to use the word "atlas" to describe a collection of maps.
 In the later years of his life, Mercator resolved to create his Atlas, a book filled with many maps of different regions of the world, as well as a chronological history of the world from the Earth's creation by God until 1568.
 He was unable to complete it to his satisfaction before he died.
 Still, some additions were made to the Atlas after his death, and new editions were published after his death.

+In 1570, the Brabantian cartographer Abraham Ortelius, strongly encouraged by Gillis Hooftman, created the first true modern atlas, Theatrum Orbis Terrarum.
+In a rare move, Ortelius credited mapmakers who contributed to the atlas, the list of which grew to 183 individuals by 1603.

 In the Renaissance, maps were used to impress viewers and establish the owner's reputation as sophisticated, educated, and worldly.
 Because of this, towards the end of the Renaissance, maps were displayed with equal importance of painting, sculptures, and other pieces of art.
 In the sixteenth century, maps were becoming increasingly available to consumers through the introduction of printmaking, with about 10% of Venetian homes having some sort of map by the late 1500s.

 There were three main functions of maps in the Renaissance: